kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A Track is a series of Groups within a Broadcast, identified by a unique name within the Broadcast.

 Each subscription is scoped to a single Track.
-A subscription will always start at a Group boundary, either the latest group or a specified Group sequence.
+A subscription will always start at a Group boundary, either the latest group or a specified sequence number.
 A subscriber chooses the ordering and priority of each subscription, hinting to the publisher which Track should arrive first during congestion.
 This is critical for a decent user experience during network degradation and the core reason why QUIC can offer real-time latency.